taurandat/SDC/P3_BehavioralCloning/README.md

 ### 1. Data

-We use the sample data from [Udacity](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+We use the sample data from [Udacity](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip), since we have retired from gaming for years.

 From each timestamp, we got three recorded picture from the simulator: